 HUM 271L.
 Integrated Studies General Science Laboratory.
 1 Credit.

-In this course, students will examine chosen issues in the sciences, social sciences, and humanities and will gain a general familiarity with the academic and popular forums of writing and research in each discipline.
+In this course, students will examine chosen issues in the sciences, social sciences, and humanities and will gain a general familiarity with the academic and popular forms of writing, evidence based reasoning, and research in each discipline.
 They will become familiar with the research methodologies of each discipline and learn to integrate the different methods and perspectives with their own analysis.
 F,S.